Check out this article about us in Men’s Health Magazine (Jan/Feb 2019). Read more here.

 While the classic F3 workout requires no equipment other than workout clothes, gravity and the great outdoors, our growth has allowed regional leaders to introduce specialized workouts, including bike rides, gear-focused workouts that include kettlebells and other heavy metal, track workouts for runners and trail runs.

 F3 workouts take place at publicly accessible venues, including parks, school campuses, churches — even in parking lots!

 And while the vast majority of F3 workouts launch before the sun is up — largely because that’s the time of day when F3 guys can be most certain of being able to control their schedules — some regions are experimenting with evening workouts.

 It’s easy to get someone out for a free workout — we call it putting the “Emotional Headlock” on a guy.
-But for more than 90% of F3 guys, the reason they keep coming back, setting their alarm for 4:45 or 5 a.m. three, four or five days a week is the friendships that are built in what we call “the Gloom.”
+But for more than 90% of F3 guys, the reason they keep coming back, setting their alarm for 4:15 or 5 a.m. three, four, five or six days a week is the friendships that are built in what we call “the Gloom.”